smartemission/smartemission/etl/README.md

 - [Extractor](extractor.cfg): to extract raw (Jose) Sensor Values from the Harvested (Step 1) RawDBInput into InfluxDB
 - [Harvester_RIVM](harvester_rivm.cfg): to extract calibrated gas samples (hour averages) from RIVM LML SOS into InfluxDB

+The above two datasets in InfluxDB are used to generate the ANN Calibration Estimator object by running the Calibrator ETL process:

 - [Calibrator](calibrator.cfg): to read/merge RIVM and Jose values from InfluxDB to create the ANN Estimator object (pickled)